1998 Swazi general election

 General elections were held in Swaziland on 16 and 24 October 1998.
-The elections was held using the Tinkhundla system, in which voters elected members to an electoral college, who then selected 55 non-party candidates for the Parliament, whilst the King appointed a further ten.
+The elections was held using the inkhundla system, in which voters elected members to an electoral college, who then selected 55 non-party candidates for the Parliament, whilst the King appointed a further ten.
 198,445 voters were registered (out of a potential pool of around 400,000 due to calls from the opposition to boycott the election), with 119,845 casting votes, giving a turnout of 60.4%.